1968-1993 — The “Life” of a Spiritual Cadaver: The Possibility of Repentance

 By the grace of God and, although I was unaware of His presence, I found the power of forgiveness.
 I lacked the understanding that true forgiveness requires love and that such love could only be grounded in God Himself, but it seemed to make sense at that time to forgive in an imperfect way to prevent being consumed in hate.

-In the population of inmates around me, I came to discover that there was some goodness deep within in most of them.
-They made mistakes and judged morally wrong in so many ways, but goodness was there in them.
+In the population of inmates around me, I came to discover that there was some goodness deep within most of them.
+They made mistakes and had morally corrupt judgement in so many ways, but goodness was there in them.
 I began to care about them and their sorrows.
 There were some people truly consumed with evil whose presence allowed you to sense the stench of wickedness that seemed to exude from their pores.
 Today, I know that Jesus would have wanted me to see goodness in all of them.
 Now, I know that the intuition of goodness in all creation comes through grace.
 Unfortunately, I felt very far from grace at that time.
 Now, I pray for all those in prison with the love of Christ for all of them within me.

 Free on the outside…

 One day, I was set free!
-In October 15, 1981, the efforts of another former U.S. Attorney and friend, F. Mac Buckley, resulted in the lessening of my sentence.
-He did the work pro bono and I will always appreciate what he did for my family and me.
+On October 15, 1981, the efforts of another former U.S. Attorney and friend, F. Mac Buckley, resulted in the lessening of my sentence.
+He did the work pro bono, and I will always appreciate what he did for my family and me.
 I presume the judge felt he had made his point and let me out of prison.
 I really suspect that the tireless and unwavering efforts of my father-in-law, who almost daily called the U.S. Attorney to plead for my return to my family was as effective as the faith of the Syrophoenician woman (Mark 7:24-30) or the persistent widow who constantly knocked at the unjust judge’s door (Luke 18:1-8).

 Upon my release, the light of day was blinding.
 I was able to walk through a doorway without a pass, to do things without first getting permission, to come home to my wife and children — these were all things that were both fearful and happy.
 It took quite a few months to deprogram from the survival regimen I used while away.
 My wife and children had pretty much the same problem, but we were just happy to be together after such a long time.
 However, I was still carrying around the millstone of my personal defects and sinful desires.

 I became hooked on my obsession for alcohol — just as if I never stopped — and suffered the same devastating consequences as before.
 I deluded myself into believing that I was a “functional drunk,” who was able to work at a job as long as the alcohol did not wear off.
 With my inhibitions impaired, I tossed open the lid on the Pandora’s box of my sinful desires and sank into obsessive and compulsive behaviors.
 I loosed all this chaos on an unsuspecting family, who quickly reverted to the problematic existence of co-dependency.
 Sadly, I imagined I hid my behaviors from my family, when all I did was betray their trust and faith in me in ways that were obvious to them.
-My family would tell me that they loved me, but hated what I was doing to myself.
+My family would tell me that they loved me but hated what I was doing to myself.
 Half-heartedly, I went to a self-help program.
 The one thing that immediately happened from going to the program was that it ruined your drinking, because you become aware that this habit is not normal.

 Facing the disfigurement of sin